mgba-emu/gbatek/index.md

 ```

 There are some write-restrictions: The NDS7 register can be written to only
+from code executed in BIOS (done by NDS boot ROM, or by DSi firmware, whereas
+the DSi firmware is using the CpuSet SWI function to issue the POSTFLG write
-from code executed in BIOS.
-Bit0 of both NDS7 and NDS9 registers cannot be
+from within ROM).
+Bit0 of both NDS7 and NDS9 registers cannot be cleared
-cleared (except by Reset) once when it is set.
+(except by Reset) once when it is set.
+DSi games seem to run regardless of
+POSTFLG, whilst NDS games somewhat refuse to run when POSTFLG=0.